CollaborativeRoboticsLab/fp_perception/docs/test_the_system.md

 ## Transcription service (device audio)

-Default service name is typically `perception/transcription`.
+Default service name is `perception/transcription`.

 This reads from the server's public audio buffer for `audio_request_window` seconds and transcribes it.
 Speak into the microphone immediately before or during the call.